How To Build a Remote Work Culture and Improve Employee Experience

 - Reliable access to internet

 - Paper and office supplies

-- Quality camera and microphone (if not built into the computer)
+- Quality web camera and computer microphone (if not built into the computer)

 - Cell phone or virtual phone capability

 It is worth noting that some state laws often require reimbursement for necessary work expenses.
 As with on-site employees, businesses must comply with any differing state or local laws that arise when they have workers performing their jobs in other locations.
 To be confident that your compliance requirements are in order, take a look at our “2022 Year-End HR Compliance Checklist”.

 Once your employees have the resources they need for working remotely, they'll also need guidelines on expectations during working hours.
 Create a written policy for digital distribution.
 Comprehensive remote work guidelines should include sections for communications policies and scheduling policies.

 Creating written policies for your remote employees to follow can proactively answer employee questions and eliminate stress and uncertainty with a newly remote role.